 What is DSPACE?

-The Data Science, Police Accountability, and Community Engagement (DSPACE) Group aims to partner with communities to work towards data-informed police accountability.
-Within QSIDE, the DSPACE Group serves as the research-intensive branch in the realm of police accountability.
-The group is composed of mathematicians, statisticians, and data scientists who partner with activists and communities to answer challenging questions about patterns in policing.
-Our endeavor is to make a direct and meaningful impact with partner communities and to contribute to scholarly research in data science and statistics.
+The Data Science, Police Accountability, and Community Engagement (DSPACE) Group partners with communities to work towards data-informed police accountability.
+Housed within the Institute for the Quantitative Study of Inclusion, Diversity and Equity (QSIDE) since 2021, the DSPACE Group serves as the Institute’s research-intensive branch in the realm of police accountability.
+Our team of mathematicians, statisticians, and data scientists collaborates with community members and organizations to answer challenging questions about patterns in policing.
+Our endeavor is to make a direct and meaningful impact to the public and to contribute to scholarly research at the intersection of data science/statistics and policing.

 How Can I Join?